extremscorner/mplayer-ce/trunk/pack/README.txt

 `¨•¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨'

 After launching MPlayer CE a brief text based loading screen will appear then the  Main Menu  will come up.
-To  navigate  through  the  menu's you use the directional  pad  and the "A" button  for selecting  and the "B" button to go back.
+To  navigate  through  the  menus you use the directional  pad  and the "A" button  for selecting  and the "B" button to go back.
 The Main Menu presents you with the following options: